Missouri River

 Midges and Blue-winged Olives will hatch from late March through May.
 Caddis will arrive in early May, leave in June and then come back in July and usually stay through the fall.
 There is rarely a day on the Missouri where we can’t get any trout to eat a caddis, even into late October.

 The Pale Morning duns arrive in June and this hatch usually corresponds with the end of run-off.
-Tricos will appear sometime in mid-July to mid-August, and this hatch is stunning in the millions and millions of bugs it produces – every day.
+Tricos will appear sometime in early-July to mid-August, and this hatch is stunning in the millions and millions of bugs it produces – every day.

 Best Areas of the River to Fish